JungerBoyo/minimal-cpp-template-project/README.md

 # minimal-cpp-template-project

 Cpp cmake template project which is meant to be simple namely, easily understandable and modifiable.
 Works on windows and linux.
 For linux default is `GCC` compiler for windows default is `Clang` compiler.
+Project also implements github CI pipeline compiling and cpacking + publishing project for windows and linux.
+Compile happens on every commit, cpacking and publishing on a release.

 ## Package manager